2 Bedroom Home in Moline - $64,900

-Check out this 2 bedroom 1 bath Moline Home, this property was recently refreshed and is ready to go for a quick sale.
+Cute 2 bedroom bungalow located in Rock Island, oversized one car garage on nearly a quarter of an acre, currently renting for $810 per month.
+Please allow 48 hours notice to show (tenant occupied).
 This property can also be purchased as part of a package with other Dj Props LLC, listings at a reduced price.
 This property is being sold as-is, where-is with no warranties written or implied.
-Buyer and buyers agent to verify all aspects of the Home.
-Agents, please schedule thru Showingtime for immediate approval.
+Buyer and Buyers Agent to verify all aspects of the home.

 2 Bedroom Home in Moline - $64,900